brentp/peddy/docs/index.rst

 or pedigree misspecifications.

 The code to do this is quite simple.
-Below, we check for pedigree violations by looking at 5,000 sites (see docs for more details on selection) and for sex discrepancies by looking at the non-PA regions of the X chromosome where males should have very few HET calls.
+Below, we check for pedigree violations by looking at 5,000 sites (see :doc:`relatedness <relatedness>` for more details on selection) and for sex discrepancies by looking at the non-PA regions of the X chromosome where males should have very few HET calls.

 .. code-block:: python